cytokineking/Protein-Hunter/README.md

 4. **For difficult targets**, increase `--max_contact_filter_retries` and use hotspots to guide the design.

 5. **Template mode** is recommended when you have high-confidence structures; sequence-only mode is better for exploring conformational flexibility.

+6. **Use dual stopping conditions** for production runs: `--num_designs 500 --num_accepted 20` stops when you have 20 good designs OR after 500 attempts, whichever comes first.

+7. **Jobs are resumable**: If a job crashes, just re-run the same command.
+The pipeline detects existing progress and continues from where it left off.

 ---